10 Easy Vegetables To Grow Indoors All Year Round

 There’s really no excuse not to have fresh lettuce growing all year round.
 It is truly one of the easiest vegetables to grow indoors.
 You’ll probably have the best success with loose-leaf varieties.

-Plus, these are great because you can just snip off some fresh leaves whenever you need them.
+Plus, these are great because you can just snip off some fresh leaves whenever you need them and have a continuous harvest for many months.

 bell peppers

-Surprisingly, bell peppers are very easy to grow indoors as well.
+Surprisingly, bell pepper plants are very easy to grow indoors as well.
 Just make sure they get plenty of light and have a warm spot to grow in.
 Imagine having juicy ripe bell peppers to add to all your cooking, even in winter!
+You can find out how much space peppers need to grow in another article I wrote.

 spinach

-Because spinach has those dark green leaves, it should indicate to you that it’s easy to grow indoors.
-You see, any plant with dark green leaves can tolerate less light whether grown outside or in the house.
+Leafy greens such as spinach and Swiss chard have dark green leaves.
+This is a good indication that they’ll be easy to grow indoors.
+You see, any plant with dark green leaves can tolerate less bright light whether grown outside or in the house.
+In fact, I often have to grow greens such as spinach in partial shade out in the garden, otherwise, the plants will bolt to seed too quickly.

-Spinach is also relatively cold tolerant and will survive in temperatures as low as 20 degrees Fahrenheit.
+Spinach is also relatively cold-tolerant and will survive in temperatures as low as 20 degrees Fahrenheit.
 Plus, it doesn’t mind warm temperatures either.
 A good misting regularly will help your plants to grow healthy and lush.
+As a bonus, spinach doesn’t need a lot of space to grow.

 6. Potatoes